 Travel will give you thicker skin, bolster your confidence, improve your communication skills, and make you more calm and measured when facing adversity.
 These are characteristics that every employer values, regardless of the profession.
 Read our article on how travel will make you better at your job for more on this.

 3. It sets you apart from the competition in a crowded field

 At a time when the jobs market is becoming increasingly challenging, and the competition for roles more intense, employers look for the slightest edge that can set you apart as a candidate.
 The experience of travelling can give you an invaluable advantage over the competition.

 Let’s say you’re applying for a job.
 You make it to interview, and you’re up against someone who has an almost identical education and employment background to yours, and a similar set of skills.
 If you articulate what you’ve learned from travel and how it relates to the job, you may be giving the recruiters that extra level they’re looking for.

-For example, long-term travel makes you a better planner
+4. Long-term travel makes you a better planner

 Taking extended time off work to travel requires a huge amount of planning.
 There are a multitude of issues you need to sort before the adventure begins: living arrangements, belongings, vaccinations, bills, sabbatical agreements, insurance, identifying and buying gear – it’s almost endless.

 And once you’re on the road, there is still constant planning to be done.
 Even if you’re the kind of traveller who likes to keep your options open, you still need to look ahead and make decisions.
 You will become accustomed to mapping out your movements around seasonality, events and other external factors.
 When it comes to transport and accommodation, you will soon learn to stay several steps ahead and book in advance.